-The RGGI states distribute approximately 90 percent of CO2 allowances through regional allowance auction held quarterly.
+The RGGI states distribute approximately 90 percent of CO2 allowances through a regional allowance auction held quarterly.
 They follow a single-round, uniform-price, sealed-bid auction format.
 This is an approach in which participants submit confidential bids for the amount of allowances they wish to purchase.
-Bidders receive the quantity of allowances specified in their winning bids at a uniform clearing price.
+Bidders receive the quantity of allowances specified in their winning bids at a uniform clearing price (i.e., all auction participants with a winning bid pay the same price for the allowances).

-RGGI uses auctions to allocate allowances rather than freely allocating allowances because, in the wholesale electricity markets in the RGGI region, electric generators would reflect the market value of free allowances in the price they bid into the market.
-In cases where the marginal price of electricity is set by a generator that has added this allowance value to its bid, all generators receive the added value of the allowance that was freely allocated.
-In circumstances where this results in cost recovery exceeding compliance costs for individual units, this produces a windfall profit, i.e., a transfer of wealth from electricity customers to electricity producers who received the allowances at no cost.
+When electric generators bid the prices they are willing to accept for each MWh of electricity they produce, they will include the value of the allowances, whether given for free or purchased, in the cost of their electricity.
+Therefore, a free allocation of allowances can result in windfall profits-a transfer of wealth from electricity ratepayers to electricity producers who received the allowances at no cost.
+In cases where the marginal price of electricity is established by a generator that has added this allowance value to its bid, all generators receive the added value of the allowance that was freely allocated.
+In circumstances where this results in cost recovery exceeding compliance costs for individual units, this